Tutorial: User-Based Licensing

 3.In the Add User page, if the Market Group list is displayed, select the market group for the namespace that you are using, for example, DEMOMA.

 4.In the Add User page, in the User ID field, enter an identifier for the user that you are creating, such as 123456.
 You can enter any identifier that you want, including a name or email address.
+Ensure, though, that the value does not include spaces or any special character other than underscores (_).

 5.In the Email field, enter your email address.
 The image shows an example.